 - A separate memorandum stating the reasons, including supporting authorities, why the motion should be granted;

-- A statement of material facts as to which the moving party contends there is no genuine issue to be tried (“SOF”).
-Each fact referred to in the memorandum must be supported by citation to the SOF;
+- A statement of material facts as to which the moving party contends there is no genuine issue to be tried (“SOF”);

-- A joint appendix of exhibits (“Joint Appendix”) supporting the motion and any opposition.
-Each fact in the SOF must cite to a document in the Joint Appendix;
+- A joint appendix of exhibits (“Joint Appendix”) supporting the motion and any opposition; and

 - An affidavit authenticating the exhibits in the Joint Appendix on which the moving party is relying.